gslindenmeyer/Text-Analysis-of-UNGA/README.md

 The GDP growth from 1973 to 2022 is collected from:
 World Bank national accounts data, and OECD National Accounts data files.

+The World Bank panel is collected from World Bank API.

 ## Author
 - Guilherme Schultz Lindenmeyer